nakadaisuke/ves_lb_design_pattern/docs/2_act_act_lb.md

 #### 3. Confirm traffic steering

-Open the FQDN configured by #2 by your browser, you can see the traffic steers by round robbin fashion.
+Open the FQDN configured by #2 by your browser or `curl`, you can see the traffic steers by round robbin fashion.

 ## Multiple origin pools having one or more endpoints respectively